-As of June 30, 2017 the District had \$39.03 million in long-term bonds and notes payable, with \$44.23 million as of June 30, 2016 for a \$4.5 million decrease.
+As of June 30, 2018 the District had \$33.10 million of long-term bond debt and notes payable, with \$39.03 million at the end of the prior fiscal year for a long-term debt decrease of \$5.93 million.
 In January 2013 the District restructured the long term debt with a refunding of the 2002 Senior Water Revenue Bonds and the 2002 Subordinate Refunding Bonds.
-This refinancing provided an immediate cash flow reduction to the District by restructuring the debt service requirements and deferring principal payments on these loans.
+This refinancing provided an immediate cash flow to the District by restructuring the debt service requirements and deferring principal payments on these loans.

-Factors for the Fiscal Year 2018 Budget
+Factors for the Fiscal Year 2019 Budget

-The Fiscal Year 2018 Budget was prepared by utilizing a priority driven budget process for the fourth consecutive year.
-This process continues to improve with results from the cultural changes that have stimulated ownership, responsibility, and have created a collaborative process.
+The Fiscal Year 2019 Budget was prepared by utilizing a priority driven budget process for the fifth consecutive year.
+This process has created an environment that stimulates ownership, responsibility, transparency, and the ability to accomplish the goals and objectives that are aligned with the District mission.
 Employees are engaged in finding ways to work smarter, safer, and more efficient.
-Cost saving and increases in revenue roll into the fund balance and are available to be included in the prioritization process each fiscal year.

-The following steps were incorporated into the preparation of the MDWID adopted budget for Fiscal Year 2017:
+The following steps were incorporated into the preparation of the MDWID adopted budget for Fiscal Year 2019: